brucetroutman-gmail/awesome-docs/docs/Your-First-Print/02-position-the-z-probe.md

 [z-spacer]: https://go.imade3d.com/z-probe-spacer

-- If you don't have the proper Z probe spacer, you can also use a transparent cable tie.
-Read more information in the [FAQ](FAQ?id=spacer).

 ## Step 1 - Experience the Sensing Distance

 Turn on you JellyBOX and move the X axis so that you can see a red light on your Z probe.